Is Coaching Right for Me?

 - An opportunity to develop greater self-awareness and accountability in what you do, whether personally or professionally.
 For future leaders, having greater awareness of others can strengthen leadership skills and enhance essential qualities, such as effective communication and collaboration.

 Coachees can use their coach as a sounding board.
-During the programme, the coach will share observations and constructive feedback to highlight potential risk behaviours and challenge the coachee.
+During the program, the coach will share observations and constructive feedback to highlight potential risk behaviours and challenge the coachee.
 Coaching sessions are important, but the time between sessions is equally so.
 Coachees should use this time to reflect on what you have learned and action feedback.

 How engaged you are as a coachee during coaching makes all the difference.
-If you are passionate about continuing to learn and develop, and proactively seek feedback and take action to address it, then more will be gained from a coaching programme.
+If you are passionate about continuing to learn and develop, and proactively seek feedback and take action to address it, then more will be gained from a coaching program.

 Unlock the power of coaching webinar